Sagara Sangamam

 The film was dubbed into Tamil and Malayalam and released as Salangai Oli and Sagara Sangamam respectively.
 Kamal Haasan had lent his voice for all three versions.
-The film was screened at the International Film Festival of India in 1984, retrospective in 2011 and Celebrating Dance in Indian cinema section in 2014.
+The film was premiered at the 9th IFFI in 1984, and retrospectively at the 45th IFFI in the Celebrating Dance in Indian cinema section.
 The film was dubbed into Russian, and was screened at the Moscow International Film Festival, Asia Pacific Film Festival and AISFM Film Festival.
 Salangai Oli was released on the same day as Sagara Sangamam.

 Plot

 Balakrishna, fondly called Balu, is an economically disadvantaged but multi-talented dancer, adept at the Indian classical dances of Kuchipudi, Bharatanatyam, Kathak, etc. His simple and very honest soul does not permit him to attain professional success in the commercial world that requires a certain level of moral laxness.
 Madhavi, a wealthy young woman and a dance patron, notices his talent and acts as his benefactor, helping him secure an opportunity to participate in a high-level classical dance festival.

 Balu's aging mother passes away from the afflictions of poverty, two days before his performance.
 Balu, who was very attached to her, is emotionally devastated and fails to participate in the dance festival.
 Madhavi nevertheless, gives him support and encouragement and sets him on the mend.
 Balu gradually develops a fondness for Madhavi as their relationship grows.
 He hides his love for her but eventually picks up the courage to express it.
 Balu discovers that, while Madhavi shares his feelings, she is a married woman separated from her husband.
 Her husband later returns to unite Madhavi and Balu, but Balu decides to sacrifice his love, showing respect for the institution of marriage.

 Years pass, and Balu, a disappointed man, has become an inconsolable alcoholic and a newspaper journalist/art critic.
 Once he critiques a dancer, Sailaja, for a lack of concentration on her form and more towards the audience, which results in them having a fight.
 The article is in-turn read by Madhavi, who turns out to be Sailaja's mother, and has lost her husband.
 She finds out about Balu, his medical condition, never ending love for her, and her family.
 In a bid to revive his will to live and his passion for his art, she tends to his medical needs through his friend, Raghu, and solicits Balu to be the dance instructor for her daughter.
 She does not come in front of him, worried that he would not be able to cope with the news of her being a widow.
 However, a situation arises where she saves him from falling into a well.
 She comes in front of him wearing a bhindi.
 He later learns the truth about her husband and his condition deteriorates.